-Staff offers the following draft text amendments.
+Staff offers the following text amendments.
 The text recommended to be added is underlined.
 The text recommended for deletion is identified by strikethrough.
 Staff commentary is identified in italics to provide insight regarding that specific amendment/change.
-The language below can be modified upon direction of the Plan Commission.

 Sec.
 23-114.
 CBD central business district.